AC Inductive Circuits

 Real World Inductor

-Experiment: Here you can see how at AC voltage the maximum current of 1 A can only be reached with a higher voltage.
+Experiment: A real coil is first connected to DC voltage, then to AC voltage.
+What you see is how at AC voltage the maximum current of 1 A can only be reached with a higher voltage.
 So an additional resistance has to appear at AC voltage.

 You can also see that the current decreases significantly at AC voltage supply as soon as you insert an iron core.
 At DC voltage supply this has no influence.